vstamporis/barista-gradle-plugin/README.md

 a specific state of the device, then you add the appropriate annotations that will build this state for you at test time.

-For example, you have developed a feature that changes the behavior of your app and you want to assert that that this behavior trigers properly and do what is supposed to do.
-Let's say that this feature depends on the battery level and when the battery of the device drops bellow a specific level then it switch off the data automaticaly.

-Given this scenario, when running a test for this feature you would normally set the battery